 - Highly reliant on an Internet connection.
 To remedy this, some software tools allow you to continue using most features if you lose your connection.

-Paid cloud-based translation software tools in 2019
+Paid cloud-based translation software tools

 Memsource has both a web-based and a desktop translation editor.
 The online editor is simple and intuitive, however, some translators find it lacks some functionalities and is slow when working on large projects.
 Prices start at $27 per month but there is also a free personal edition version with a two-file simultaneous translation limit, which might work for you if have a light workload.